dwrobel/flatcam/README.md

 - in 2-Sided Tool fixed the Reset Tool button handler to reset the bounds value too; changed a string
 - added Preferences values for PDF margins when saving text in Code Editor as PDF
 - when clicking Cancel in Preferences now the values are reverted to what they used to be before opening Preferences tab and start changing values
+- starting to work to a general Print function; for now it will generate PDF files; currently it works only for one object not for a selection
+- added shortcut key CTRL+P for printing to PDF method

 18.12.2019